f-guitart/RP-DeLP_solver/README.md

     * `$python solver.py -f examples/program1.pdlp -s minisat -o multiple`
     * `$python solver.py -f examples/program1.pdlp -s clingo -o multiple`

-blah
 ## Output format:
 After the execution of the script a JSON file should de created.
 This file will be named using the following pattern `<original_name>-<output_option>-<solver-option>.json`.
 The JSON file contains the following fields:
 * file (file solved)
 * solver (solver used)
 * output (chosen semantics)
 * n_outputs (number of outputs)
 * timeout (timeout value, not used)
 * consistent (true if the strict part of the program is consistent, false otherwise)
 * blocked_list (arguments blocked)
 * warrant_list (arguments warranted)

 The warrant and blocked lists are ordered list containing the arguments warranted and blocked for each output.

 Arguments are formatted as follows:
 * Blocked:
   * Conclusion
   * Reason of blocking (cycle or conflict)
   * Conflicting literals or literals involved in the cycle
   * Support
   * Strength
 * Warranted:
   * Conclusion
   * Support
   * Strength